 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Research and Policy

-In her native Colombia, she worked as a research assistant at the Centro de Estudios sobre Desarrollo Economico (CEDE), a center affiliated with the Universidad de los Andes, where she earned her undergraduate degree in mathematics and a master’s degree in economics.
+Prior to her doctoral studies, Laverde worked as an economist at Colombia’s Central Bank and as a research assistant at the Centro de Estudios sobre Desarrollo Economico (CEDE), a center affiliated with the Universidad de los Andes, where she earned her undergraduate degree in mathematics and a master’s degree in economics.
 Mariana has taught microeconomics, game theory, and mathematical economics both at Universidad de los Andes and at the University of Chicago.
-Before coming to Chicago, she also worked as an economist at Colombia’s Central Bank.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.